 Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

-HomeLight’s Simple Sale platform provides a cash offer in 24 hours, allowing you to skip repairs, preparations, and showings.
-You can also receive an estimate of what a top agent might be able to get for your house.
+With HomeLight’s Simple Sale platform, you can receive a cash offer in 24 hours and close in as few as 7 days, skipping repairs, preparations, and showings.
+You can also request an estimate of what a top agent might be able to get for your house.

 What is Opendoor?